Blog

 That being said, let’s take a look at some code snippets to see machine learning in action for weather forecasting.

 The code snippets in this article are sourced from a Kaggle notebook by Mateuszk, titled “Forecasting Weather Patterns Using ARIMA & RNN”.
 Kaggle is a platform that provides a community for data scientists and machine learning practitioners to explore, analyze, and share quality data sets and build machine learning models.
-It offers a collaborative environment where users can participate in competitions, access a broad range of datasets, and gain insights from other professionals in the field.
+Moreover, it offers a collaborative environment where users can participate in competitions, access a broad range of datasets, and gain insights from other professionals in the field.

 Continuing from our previous discussion on Kaggle, this code snippet below sets up the foundation for a machine learning project focused on weather forecasting.
 It includes importing essential libraries, such as numpy and pandas for data manipulation.
 This setup is crucial for exploring, cleaning, and understanding data before applying any machine learning models, making it a foundational step in any data science project.